History of the Jews in Malaysia: Penang Jewish Cemetery

 The Penang Jewish Cemetery, established in 1805, is believed to be the oldest single Jewish cemetery in the country.
-It forms a 38087 sqft cleaver shaped plot of land situated alongside Jalan Zainal Abidin (formerly Yahudi Road), a small link road located between Burmah and Macalister Roads in George Town.
+It forms a 38087 sqft cleaver-shaped plot of land situated alongside Jalan Zainal Abidin (formerly Yahudi Road), a small link road located between Burmah and Macalister Roads in George Town.
 The cemetery used to be a green lung, but much of the lawn has been cemented over.

 The oldest Jewish tombstone is dated 9 July 1835 dedicated to a Mrs. Shoshan Levi and is believed to mark the grave of the English Jewish benefactress who donated the land where the current cemetery stands.
 Most of the graves take the form of a triangular vaulted-lid casket, resembling ossuaries commonly found in Israel.
 There are approximately 107 graves located in the cemetery, with the most recent tombstone dated 2011, incidentally the grave of the last ethnic Jew on the island.
 It is the only cemetery established solely for the once small and thriving Jewish community in Peninsular Malaysia, although there may be a few Jewish graves in other non-Jewish cemeteries.

 The graves of the Cohens are located separately from the main group of graves on the north-eastern corner of the cemetery and it includes the grave of Eliaho Hayeem Victor Cohen, a Lieutenant with the 9th Jat Regiment of the British Indian Army killed in an accident on 10 October 1941.
 It is the only grave in the cemetery that is maintained by the Commonwealth War Graves Commission.
-The cemetery is still officially open for burials, and is itself managed by a board of trustees established and registered in 1885.
+The cemetery is still officially open for burials, and is itself managed by a board of trustees established in 1885.